CiprianSpiridon/product-advisor-ui/README.md

 ## Features

 - Modern chat interface for product queries
-- Real-time related product display
+- Real-time related product display with images and details
+- Interactive product cards with detailed product information
+- Shopping cart with sticky header and checkout
 - Responsive design that works on mobile and desktop
 - Loading states and error handling
+- AED pricing display throughout the UI

 ## Getting Started